-Inspect the dyna flex joints (7) and replace them if worn.
+Inspect the dyna flex joints (11) in the drive arm assembly and replace them if worn.
 The dyna flex joints are a press fit in the drive arm.

-Shaft and Bearing Removal and Disassembly
+Shaft and Bearing Removal and Disassembly (Figure 2)

 When the pump is properly operated and maintained, the bearing housing should not require disassembly.
 Disassemble the shaft and bearings only when there is evidence of wear or damage.